-With two locations inside the park, there is a double play to enjoy Blue Water's exceptional, fresh local seafood.
-The Field Level offers fresh fish tacos and sandwiches, while the Terrace Level has an expanded menu with fish plates, clam chowder, poke, and sashimi.
+With two locations inside the park, Blue Water's exceptional, fresh local seafood is a double play of deliciousness.
+The Field Level outpost offers fresh fish tacos and sandwiches, while the Terrace Level version has an expanded menu with fish plates, clam chowder, poke and sashimi.

-You may not think of cheesesteaks and San Diego going hand in hand, but you will after stopping at Gaglione Brothers.
-Their classic cheesesteak can't be beat with your choice of steak or chicken, grilled onion and American cheese.
-For extra flavor, get an order of garlic fries!
+You may not think of cheesesteaks and San Diego as going hand in hand, but you might after stopping at Gaglione Brothers.
+Their classic cheesesteak can't be beat, with your choice of steak or chicken, grilled onion and American cheese.
+For extra flavor, grab an order of garlic fries.

 Sign up to receive the latest news, events, and updates about San Diego.
 Our monthly and weekly newsletters will keep you informed about the latest and greatest happenings in the destination.